EGYPT

 Languages: The official language is Egyptian Arabic, but English is widely spoken and understood.

-Tipping and $1 Bills: If I can offer any word of advise it is to bring several dollar bills with you.
-While the monetary unit is the Egyptian Pound (EGP), the US dollar is widely accepted throughout all of Egypt.
-Tipping in Egypt is customary and widely expected from anyone who has provided a service (waiters, drivers, guides).
+Tipping and $1 Bills: If we can offer any advice, bring several dollar bills with you.
+While the monetary unit is the Egyptian Pound (EGP), the US dollar is widely accepted throughout Egypt.
+Tipping in Egypt is customary and widely expected from anyone who has provided a service (servers, drivers, guides).
 A 10%-15% service charge might or might not be added to your restaurant bill.
-Tipping during each of your personalized tours is a very personal subject and there are no rules, just guidelines and some expectations.
-The last day of the tour is the customary time to extend gratuities to your escort, guide and driver.
+Tipping during each of your personalized tours is a very personal subject, and there are no rules, just guidelines and some expectations.
+The last day of the tour is the customary time to extend gratuities to your escort, guide, and driver.

 Recommended Tipping Guide: